 GeneCards Summary for RELN Gene

 RELN (Reelin) is a Protein Coding gene.
-Diseases associated with RELN include lissencephaly 2 and epilepsy, familial temporal lobe, 7.
-Among its related pathways are Lissencephaly gene (LIS1) in neuronal migration and development and Guidance Cues and Growth Cone Motility.
+Diseases associated with RELN include Lissencephaly 2 and Epilepsy, Familial Temporal Lobe, 7.
+Among its related pathways are Reelin Pathway (Cajal-Retzius cells) and Focal Adhesion.
 GO annotations related to this gene include serine-type peptidase activity and very-low-density lipoprotein particle receptor binding.